ZeroOne3010/yetanotherhueapi/README.md

 This is a Java 8 API for the Philips Hue lights.
 It does not use the official Hue SDK but instead accesses the REST API of the Philips Hue Bridge directly.
+This library has been confirmed to work with the Philips Hue Bridge API version 1.26.0.

 Usage
 -----